-Reconsider travel to Spain due to COVID-19.
-Exercise increased caution in Spain due to terrorism.
-Exercise increased caution in Barcelona and Catalonia due to civil unrest.
+Do not travel to Spain due to COVID-19.
+Exercise increased caution in Spain due to terrorism and civil unrest.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Improved conditions have been reported within Spain, however, restrictions on entry for U.S. citizens remain.
-Visit the Embassy's COVID-19 page for more information on COVID-19 in Spain.
+Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Spain.

 Read the country information page.

 If you decide to travel to Spain:

 Last Update: Reissued with updates to information regarding COVID-19.